ZZROTDesign/docker-clean/README.md

     -n or --dry-run     Dry run, added at the end to run each command and see the results without removing or stopping anything.
-For a full walk through of dry-run for this branch check out the [USAGE.md](https://github.com/ZZROTDesign/docker-clean/blob/dry-run/USAGE.md)

 ## Contributing to Docker-Clean